-I won’t pretend that Hot Pod is anything close to a fully comprehensive source on the entire podcast industry and community.
-Nor will I or my writers portend to know everything, or be correct all the time, or have a clear sense on how the future will unfold.
+A quick concession: I won’t pretend that Hot Pod is anything close to a fully comprehensive source on the entire podcast industry and community.
+That’s not I’m trying to be.
+Nor will I or the writers I contract portend to know everything, or be correct all the time, or have a clear sense on how the future will unfold.
 Such is the nature of being human: we can only share with you the limited but full scope of what we know, what we think, and what we believe at this point in time.

 That said, I produce Hot Pod with a few guiding principles: thoughtfulness, nuance, balance, and sobriety.
-My greatest pleasures come from thinking deeply, seeing broadly, and turning a peculiar phrase.
+My greatest pleasures come from thinking deeply, embracing empathy, and being comfortable with uncertainty.
 And the goal of this enterprise is to apply of those things to the study of the steadily growing podcast industry.
 Here, we talk about systems, ideas, problems, actions, arguments, and people.
 We also try to keep things pretty chill.

 Want to advertise on Hot Pod?
 Go here for details.